Meet the Jenks Class

 Anthony Rein, Morrissey College of Arts & Sciences ‘20

-From the small town of Ellington, Connecticut, Anthony is studying political science in the Morrissey College of Arts and Sciences.
+From the small town of Ellington, Connecticut, Anthony is studying political science.
 Interested in politics since a young age, he loves the endless debates and conversations it entails.
 The youngest of four, he is inspired to succeed by his siblings, who are like a second set of parents.
 In addition to the Jenks Program, he is an editor and writer for the school newspaper, The Heights.
 Anthony enjoys travelling, hiking National Parks with his older brother, reading, and watching soccer, being an avid Arsenal F.C. fan.
 He hopes to combine his love of travelling and politics into a career in international relations.

 Jasleen Singh, Carroll School of Management ‘20